 Sculptural Woodworking and Experimental Techniques

-During this workshop students will explore new ideas and expand their material vocabulary while learning basic woodworking techniques of furniture making and sculpture work.
-These techniques include safety, simple joinery, model-making and prototyping.
+Students will explore new ideas and expand their material vocabulary while learning basic woodworking techniques of furniture making and sculpture work.
+These techniques include safety, milling, table saw boxes, simple joinery, model-making, and prototyping.
 Participants will explore alternative mediums such as weaving with wood and reeds, creating armatures with wire, and working with a variety of fiber media.
 Through daily demonstrations and individual guidance, students will think creatively and problem-solve in their work.
 You will begin by producing a one-day vessel project and spend the week designing your own project that can be a bookshelf, a collection of spoons, or a sculpture.
 Open to all skill levels.